 * Sterling outperforms, other pairs stick to ranges

-* Carney tells Sunday Times UK rates may rise before pay recovers
+* Carney tells Sunday Times UK rates may rise before pay

 * Dollar steady after first weekly loss since early July